toedue/JavaScript-Notes/003 Console Methods.md

 # Console Methods

 The JavaScript `console` object provides various methods to output messages and data to the browser's console, which is invaluable for debugging and development.
-Below is a detailed explanation of the key console methods, their use cases, and examples, including styling options.

 ## Console Methods